mimiro-io/snowflake-datalayer/README.md

 When running the server, you need to provide the private key as a base64 encoded string.
 It can be set in the env var `SNOWFLAKE_PRIVATE_KEY`.

+## Convention based usage with minimal configuration

+As long as the layer is configured with a valid snowflake connection, it will be able to read and write to snowflake tables that follow a convention.

-## Writing to Snowflake
+### Writing to Snowflake

-The process of writing to snowflake is configuration free.
-The layer will create a table for each  posted-to-dataset and write the entities to it.
+Writing to snowflake can be done almost configuration free.
+The layer will create a table for each dataset that is POSTed to, and write the entities to it.
-The layer supports the UDA full sync protocol.
-At the end of a fullsync process, it does a table swap.
+The layer supports the UDA full sync protocol in addition to incremental writing.
+At the end of a fullsync process, it does a table swap, so that there is no downtime for the table.
 In Incremental sync, it will append to the table with the new entities.

 There is no guarantee for uniqueness of the entities in the table, but the written table rows contain a recorded timestamp, which can be used to pick the latest duplicates.
 Also note that entities may be in a deleted state. use the `deleted` field to filter them out.

-## Reading from Snowflake
+### Reading from Snowflake

-### Convention based reading

 If a target table contains valid UDA entities in json format, the layer can read from the table without any configuration.
 Prerequisites:
 - The table must contain a column named `ENTITY` which contains the entity.
 - Entities are fully expanded, i.e. no namespace prefixes are used.
-- Chronology is reflected by the tables natural order.
+- Chronology is reflected by the table's natural order.
 The latest entity is the last row in the table.

 To use convention based reading, construct a dataset name in this form:
 ```